 - Developing themselves to the fullest through academic challenge, athletics competition, and artistic exploration

 - Chesapeake Academy does not discriminate in admission or financial assistance on the basis of race, gender, physical challenges, religious affiliation, ethnic background, or country of origin

-124 students Age 3 through Grade Eight.
-Average class size is 11 students.
-Student to Teacher ratio is 8:1.
-Chesapeake Academy is an independent, co-educational day school, in Irvington, serving the following counties, in Virginia: Lancaster, Northumberland, Middlesex, Mathews, Richmond, Gloucester, and Westmoreland.
+140 students Age 3 through Grade Eight.
+Average class size is 12 students.
+Student to Teacher ratio is 9:1.
+Chesapeake Academy is an independent, co-educational day school, in Irvington, serving the following counties in Virginia: Lancaster, Northumberland, Middlesex, Mathews, Richmond, Gloucester, and Westmoreland.

 Faculty and Staff

-22 full and part-time faculty and staff members carry out instructional, operational, and administrative responsibilities.
-Teaching faculty are all college graduates, and ten have Advanced Degrees.
+26 full and part-time faculty and staff members carry out instructional, operational, and administrative responsibilities.

 Designed for a student’s success in a college preparatory secondary school program, the core curriculum includes reading, English, spelling, math, science, and social studies.
 Co-curricular courses and opportunities include: art, music, library, technology, study skills, Latin, Spanish, overnight field studies, physical education, and interscholastic sports.
 High School credit is available in Algebra I and Spanish I in Eighth Grade.